MuGeminorum/WiFi-Sharer/README.md

 All other source code files are licensed under [LGPL-3.0](https://opensource.org/licenses/LGPL-3.0).

-If you want make any modification on these source codes while keeping new codes unprotected by LGPL-3.0, please contact me for a sublicense instead.
+If you want to make any modification on these source codes while keeping new codes unprotected by LGPL-3.0, please contact me for a sublicense instead.